DramaShare Ministries

 Alex: Guys, Pastor told me all about what he has in mind; it is really, really exciting.

-Hudson: OK Alex. . . .
+Hudson: OK, Alex. . . .
 While I finish my sandwich you feed me more of this really, really exciting news.

 Alex: We write a short script about Christmas . . .

-Kennedy: Hey that's not so bad, I kinda like writing skits.
+Kennedy: Hey, that’s not so bad, I kinda like writing skits.

 Alex: See, didn’t I tell you, exciting?
 And after we write the script . . then we act it out.

-Mackenzie: Surely you didn’t expect us guys to go along with this idea did you Alex?
+Mackenzie: Surely you didn’t expect us guys to go along with this idea, did you Alex?

 Alex: Exactly, I mean . .

-Spencer: I say lets do it. . .
+Spencer: I say let’s do it. . .
 Might be fun if we all get at it.

 Tyler: OK, so what is this gonna be all about anyhow?